-An individual deductible is the amount that one person must pay before the Plan starts to pay for any services the deductible applies to.
+An individual deductible is the total amount one person must pay before the Plan starts to pay for any services the deductible applies to.
+(The following example is for the PLUS deductible, but the non-PLUS deductible works the same way.)

-Example - In July, you get services and pay \$200 toward your deductible.
-You now have \$300 of your deductible that you haven't paid yet.
-In August, you get more services.
+Example - In July, you get services from a contracted provider and pay \$200 toward your PLUS deductible.
+You now have \$300 of that deductible that you haven't paid yet.
+In August, you get more services from a contracted provider.
 If this second bill is more than \$300, you pay the \$300 deductible you still owe, and the Plan pays the covered amount of the rest of the bill.
-But if the August bill is less than \$300, you'll owe the rest of your deductible next time you have services that the deductible applies to.
+But if the August bill is less than \$300, you'll owe the rest of your PLUS deductible next time you have services that the PLUS deductible applies to.